jonathantemplin/MultidimensionalMeasurementModels2023/materials/Week02/mmm2023_argon.md

 #### Loading Modules

-The following command will list all of the available modules:
+The following command will list all available modules:

 ```module avail```